hansb001/Node-RED-and-IBM-Watson-Labs/README.md

 The neural translation models all use English, but you can wire two translation nodes to go from for example *Japanese* to *French*.
 Wire two translation nodes to use English as a hop.
 Use the global context to determine how your translation initial source and final destination.
 You will need to add a function node between the two translation nodes.

-### Speech In
+### Speech to Text
 Create a new Node-RED tab.
 Drop a microphone node, delay node and play audio node onto the flow canvas.
 Wire the microphone to the delay to the play audio.
 Configure the delay node to delay for 5 seconds.
 Trigger the microphone node, and hear yourself speaking.
 This will gauge the quality of your microphone.
 If it is undecipherable then use a better quality microphone.
+In most cases the microphone of the laptop is sufficient.

 Add a Watson Speech to Text node to your flow.
 Wire the microphone to the Speech to Text node to a debug node.
 Configure the Speech to Text node for your language.
 Trigger the microphone and check the transcription.

 The Speech to Text node can be dynamically configured by setting `msg.srclang`.
 Use a function node and the global context to switch the language setting for the Speech to Text node.

-Wire the `Speech In` component to the `Translation` component to get a translation.
+Wire the `Speech To Text` component to the `Translation` component to get a translation.

-### Speech out
+### Text to Speech
 Create a new Node-RED tab.
 Drop an inject node, Watson Text to Speech node and a play audio node onto the flow canvas.
 Wire the inject node to the Text to Speech node to the play audio node.
 Configure the Text to Speech for language and voice.
 Configure the inject node to send a string.
 Trigger the inject node to hear the text.

 The Text to Speech node can be dynamically configured by setting msg.voice.
-Open the developer console on your browser.
-In the developer console enter tts.voice.
-You will see a list of the valid options for voice.
-Pick a voice and making use of a function node dynamically configure the voice for the speech to text node.

-Change the flow such that the voice setting for the Speech to Text node is determined by the Node-RED context.

-Wire the `Translation` component to the `Speech Out` component so that you can now hear the translation.
+Wire the `Translation` component to the `Text To Speech` component so that you can now hear the translation.

 ### Visual Recognition
 Create a new Node-RED tab.
 Drop a camera node, Watson Visual Recognition and a debug node on to the flow canvas.
 Wire the camera node to the Visual Recognition node to the debug node.
 Trigger the camera to take a selfie and see the output in the debug node.

-### Conversation
+### Assistant (Conversation)
-For this you will need a Conversation workspace.
-If you don't have one, we will provide a prebuilt Conversation that you can import into your Conversation instance.
+For this you will need a Assistant workspace.
+This is a demo workspace around Customer service.
+For instance, you can ask questions around opening hours and directions to the shop.

 Create a new Node-RED tab.
-Drop an inject node, Watson Conversation node and a debug node onto the flow canvas.
-Configure the Watson Conversation node for your Conversation Workspace.
-Also pick the option that allows the Conversation node to manage the conversation context object.
+Drop an inject node, Watson Assistant node and a debug node onto the flow canvas.
+Configure the Watson Conversation node for the Conversation Workspace.

 Use the inject node to send in text, and the debug node to see the response.

-Connect the `Speech In` component into the `Conversation` component to allow you to speak to your Conversation.
-Connect the `Speech Out` component to hear the response from the Conversation.
+Connect the `Speech To Text` component into the `Assistant` component to allow you to speak to your Conversation.
+Connect the `Text to Speech` component to hear the response from the Conversation.
 Connect the `Translation` component to allow you to converse with the service in another language.

 Add the `Visual Recognition` component to recognise you and start the conversation accordingly.

-This is now your `Working Conversation` part.
+This is now your `Working Assistant` part.

 ## HTML Components
 Upto now your application has been confined to the Node-RED flow editor.
 You will now build components that will make your application available as a web page.